 KLD criteria were created by a company called KLD Research & Analytics Inc., a former SRI firm and pioneer in providing investment products like performance benchmarking, consulting services, and compliance evaluations to the financial world.
-In the late 2000’s, KLD became a part of the Morgan Stanley Capital International (MSCI) RiskMetrics Group, where its methods in evaluating companies’ ESG performance continue to influence investment decisions.
+(Simonsezit) In the late 2000’s, KLD became a part of the Morgan Stanley Capital International (MSCI) RiskMetrics Group, where its methods in evaluating companies’ ESG performance continue to influence investment decisions.
 After receiving scores, high performing companies are named to various global indexes like those created by MSCI.
 They include the MSCI Global Climate Indexes, the Low Carbon Indexes, the Global Sustainability Index Series, and of course the MSCI KLD 400 Social Index.

 The MSCI KLD 400 Social Index (formerly FTSE KLD 400 Social Index) is one of many in the MSCI family of Global SRI Indexes

 The MSCI KLD 400 Social Index (sometimes referred to as KLD400 or Domini 400 Social Index) is one of the more notable indexes in the MSCI Global SRI family.
 Created in 1990, it was one of the first benchmarking indexes to evaluate companies next to their industry peers on the ESG factors listed above.
 The KLD400 has since been a widely recognized standard of performance frequently used by socially conscious investors.